-Wash Your Face and Hands – A cold, wet towel (without soap) gives great immediate relief two ways: The first is that the feel of cold and wet against the face offers a satisfying sensation when your eyes and nose are going crazy.
+Cold wet towel – A cold, wet towel (without soap) gives great immediate relief two ways: The first is that the feel of cold and wet against the face offers a satisfying sensation when your eyes and nose are going crazy.
 You may even find the contrast in temperature will open your sinuses.
 But it also cleans off the allergens stuck to your skin.
 Many allergic reactions result from allergens that get rubbed into the eyes, or introduced through the mouth and nose.

 Use a Wide Variety of Medications, Not Just One – Most boondockers stock up on several types of anti-allergy products instead of relying on just one.
 This is because each anti-allergy product is generally effective on certain types of allergens, and not all.
-Flo-Nase and Zyrtec work pretty well when taken together, the Flo-Nase offers more immediate relief with the sinuses and airways, while Zyrtec works well with watery, itchy eyes.
+Flo-Nase and Zyrtec work pretty well when taken together, the Flo-Nase offers more immediate relief with sinuses and airways, while Zyrtec works well with watery, itchy eyes.
 Try other forms of anti-allergy medications, and take them in combination.

 Tips for Long Term Allergy Relief

 Stay Dry – Yeast and mold tend to form on the skin under prolonged moist conditions.
-If it has been raining at your camp for an extended period, and you’re wearing the same moist jacket for several days, yeast and mold will grow in the fabric and transfer into your body through cracks in the skin.
+If it has been raining at your camp for an extended period, and you’re wearing the same moist sweater for several days, yeast and mold will grow in the fabric and transfer into your body through cracks in the skin.